 A vertical coordinate system defines the origin for height or depth values.
-Like a horizontal coordinate system, a vertical coordinate system ensures that data is spatially located accurately in relation to other data.
+As with a horizontal coordinate system, a vertical coordinate system ensures that data is spatially located accurately in relation to other data.
 This is especially important if you will edit the data, create data, or perform analysis.

 A vertical coordinate system includes a unit of measure.
 This is always a linear unit, usually feet or meters (for example, international feet or meters).
 A vertical coordinate system also includes a direction.
 This specifies whether values are positive up, representing heights above a surface, or positive down, indicating that values are depths below a surface.
 The following diagram shows two vertical coordinate systems: mean sea level and mean low water.
 Mean sea level is used as the zero level for height values.
 Mean low water is a depth-based vertical coordinate system.